waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

 ## Introduction to filtering

 Plug-ins are used to modify llm-d's default scheduling behavior.
-Filter plugins are provided with a list of candidate inference serving Pods and remove the Pods which do not match the filtering criteria.
+Filter plugins are provided with a list of candidate inference serving Pods and filter out the Pods which do not match the filtering criteria.
 Several filtering plugins can run in succession to produce the final candidate list which is then evaluated, through the process of _scoring_, to select the most appropriate target Pod.